matmutant/Dell_RE_7230-UserConfig/README.md

 > [!CAUTION]
 > The following shall be followed carefully as it is nothing but an end-user notepad listing things that worked (or didn't) at some point of time

+## Why going rugged?
+Why choosing a rugged device instead of the plethora of devices available on the market when you are a "basic end-user"?
+Sustainability begins by choosing long lasting devices instead of disposable ones that can be “recycled” : recycling is NOT the unharmful, it is only one of many way to minimize waste.
+I’d rather have devices that last (very) long than getting a new one every other year.
+Let’s try to keep that in mind and Reduce, Reuse (and only then, Recycle)
+My requirements that must be matched were the following :
+- Powerful enough so it won’t get behind too quickly (my previous [main] device is 7 years old [2017-2024] Asus UX360 UAK with i7-7500U, 16GB of RAM and 512GB SATA SSD and a dying battery that is now reused by a family member)U
+- Upgradable and repairable : easy storage upgrade (preferably accessible without full disassembly) and with detailed instructions to change internals if needed
+- Tool less battery removal (even better : hot swappable), so multiple batteries can be used during device life and discarded when dead.
+- Tablet mode
+- Active stylus capability

+Additional features that were welcomed :
+- Customizability : VESA mount can be used as a platform to adapt external devices to the machine, many accessories are available to match multiple usecase.
+- Sturdiness, having a device that can withstand falls, dirt and water in real adverse situation should survive neatly a more delicate use.
+- Connectivity, with LAN, WLAN, Bluetooth, WWAN, GPS, most needs should be covered
+- RGB keyboard (a geek is a geek sorry.)
+- Privacy features (both cameras can be hidden)

 ## Hardware
 ### Dell Rugged Extreme 7230